projectriff/cli/docs/riff_binding_image_delete.md

 ### Options

 ```
-      --all              delete all images within the namespace
+      --all              delete all image bindings within the namespace
   -h, --help             help for delete
   -n, --namespace name   kubernetes namespace (defaulted from kube config)
 ```